publiccodenet/about/organization/privacy.md

 ## How long we keep your personal information

-* People can always unsubscribe from our mailing list.
+People can always unsubscribe from our mailing list.

-* As a contact for a piece of work, we may contact you where a work matter requires your input.
-Once you leave the role, we'll update or delete the information we hold about you.
-This will take place at least once a year.
+As a contact for a piece of work, we may contact you where a work matter requires your input.
+We'll keep your contact information for at least 5 years.
+If we learn that you've the role, we'll update or delete the information we hold about you promptly.

-* We keep staff data for [as long as is required by Dutch law](https://www.tuxx.nl/bewaartermijnen/documenten/#Algemene%20bedrijfsmatige%20documenten) (but no longer than 10 years).
+We keep staff data for [as long as is required by Dutch law](https://www.tuxx.nl/bewaartermijnen/documenten/#Algemene%20bedrijfsmatige%20documenten) (but no longer than 10 years).

 ## Changes to this information